-In SkillsetGroup’s home territory, the U.S. Southwest, bilingual Spanish speakers are ubiquitous.
-The greater LA area is also host to many who speak Vietnamese, Chinese and other Asian languages, as well as smaller enclaves that use a diverse array of tongues from Hmong Daw to Palestinian Arabic.
+In SkillsetGroup’s home territory, the U.S. Southwest, bilingual Spanish speakers are common.
+The greater LA area is also host to many who speak Vietnamese, Chinese and other Asian languages, as well as smaller neighborhoods with diverse languages from Hmong Daw to Palestinian Arabic.

 The following is from a report by the legal advocacy group Asian Americans Advancing Justice, Los Angeles: